-Legal obligations towards bats are generally concerned with roost protection.
-All developments, known to contain bat roosts, require a licence from the Department of Environment Food and Regional Affairs (DEFRA) (see 7.1.10 - 7.1.15).
-Under Section 9 of the Wildlife and Countryside Act (1981) it is an offence for anyone without a licence to kill, injure, disturb, catch, handle, possess or exchange a bat intentionally.
-It is also illegal for anyone without a licence intentionally to damage or obstruct access to any place that a bat uses for shelter or protection.
-If the initial start date of the development work is programmed to commence between May and late August then additional survey work will be required to determine the impact on bat populations.
+4.1.1 Legal obligations towards bats are generally concerned with roost protection.
+All developments, known to contain bat roosts, require a licence from Natural England (see 7.1.10 - 7.1.15).
+Under Section 9 of the Wildlife and Countryside Act (1981), it is an offence for anyone without a licence to kill, injure, disturb, catch, handle, possess or exchange a bat intentionally.
+It is also illegal for anyone without a licence to intentionally damage or obstruct access to any place that a bat uses for shelter or protection.
+Additional survey work will be required to determine the impact on bat populations.
 This will result in one of the following ways forward with the proposed development.

-- 4.1.1 If a bat roost is identified and the proposed development activity will result in disturbance to the roost, it will be necessary to consult with Natural England and a DEFRA licence will be required. - 4.1.2 Survey information will be required to inform the detail required for the DEFRA licence application.
-The application process currently requires the input of a qualified bat ecologist/consultant and includes: - The submission of a licence to capture, disturb and/or destroy the roosts or resting places of bats. - The production of a detailed Method Statement to support the application.
+If a bat roost is identified and the proposed development activity will result in disturbance to the roost, it will be necessary to consult with Natural England and a Natural England derogation licence will be required.

+Survey information will be required to inform the detail required for the Natural England licence application.
+The application process currently requires the input of a qualified bat ecologist/consultant and includes:

+- The submission of a licence to capture, disturb and/or destroy the roosts or resting places of bats. - The production of a detailed Method Statement to support the application.
 This will include a proposed work programme.
 One copy will be sent to a Natural England wildlife adviser for assessment.
 It should be noted that the Method Statement will be appended to any licence granted.
 The Method Statement will include the necessary mitigation required of the development.

 - The production of a Reasoned Statement of Application to support the application.
 This will provide a rational and reasoned justification as to why the proposed activity meets the requirements of the Conservation (Natural Habitats & c.)
-Regulations 1994, namely Regulations 44(2) (e), (f) or (g), and 44(3) (a).
-One copy will be sent to the Local Planning Authority as part of the consultation process. - The usual timescale expected for the process of an application is approximately 30 working days from the date of acknowledgement of receipt.
-Natural England wildlife advisers and the Local Planning Authority are given 20 working days to fulfil requests for information.
-This timescale will also apply to requests for licence amendments. - For additional information on licences please refer to Natural England Guidance Leaflet WML-G12 (www.naturalengland.org). - 4.1.3 If no bat roosts are detected during the further the survey work then the work can commence with adherence to the following Method Statement (see 4.2 below).
-Section 4.2 identifies working practices or precautions necessary to avoid injury or death to any bats that may be present in the buildings.
-This information may be modified in light of the information obtained from additional survey work.
+Regulations 1994, namely Regulations 44(2) (e), (f) or (g), and 44(3) (a). - The usual timescale expected for the process of an application is approximately 30 working days from the date of acknowledgement of receipt.
+Natural England wildlife advisers are given 20 working days to fulfil requests for information.
+This timescale will also apply to requests for licence amendments. - For additional information on licences please refer to Natural England Guidance Leaflet WML-G12 (www.naturalengland.org). - 4.1.4 If no bat roosts are detected during the emergence/return surveys, the work can commence with adherence to the following method statement (see 4.2 below).
+Section 4.2 identifies provisional working practices and precautions necessary to avoid injury or death to any bats that may be present in the building.